ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Remove points that cannot be possible

+#-Remove points which are pseudo duplicates as they have an interval rate < x minutes

-#-Removepointswhicharepseudoduplicatesastheyhaveanintervalrate\&lt;xminutes #- Remove points inharbour
+#- Remove points inharbour

 #- Remove points on land